ALTIBASE/Documents/Manuals/Altibase_7.3/eng/API User's Manual.md

 ##### Constraints

 Array binding supports only input parameters.
-Output or bidirectional 공용 parameters are not supported.
+Output or input/output parameters are not supported.